Programs at the Annual Meeting & Travel Award Review

 - Education Initiative Forums, with speakers chosen from submitted education abstracts

-- Table Talks (and resources) at Educational Resources/MAC boot
+- Table Talks (and resources) at Roundtable Central

 Participation in Vision & Change Activities

-- EdComm lists as one of the strategies it uses to achieve its goals participation in HHMI-AAAS-NSF meetings (and other meetings) about science education when invited to do so.
+- EdComm participates in HHMI-AAAS-NSF meetings (and other meetings) about science education when invited to do so.

 - The goal of Vision and Change is to promote effective change in undergraduate biology education.
 One particularly relevant recommendation from a 2013 meeting was that professional societies need to be more involved in promoting Vision and Change principles within their societies.
 Another was that professional societies should consider working together more to achieve undergraduate education reform.
-Currently, representatives from more than 20 professional societies are planning how they can work together more and help move reform forward with a collective voice.
+Currently, representatives from numerous life science professional societies share ideas and collaborate through the Professional Societies Alliance for Life Science Education (PSALSE).

 Participation in/Administration of Online CV Review for ASCB Members

-- EdComm member Michael Wolyniak is coordinating the matching of reviewers with members who want assistance with documents.
+- EdComm member Jennifer Hood-DeGrenier is coordinating the matching of reviewers with members who want assistance with documents.

 - Topics mentees might want to consider include how to effectively: increase student participation in your lab or discussion section (for TAs); flip your classroom for enhanced learning; use or develop case studies to deepen learning; write multiple-choice questions that require higher cognitive skills; write discussion-provoking clicker questions; get started in discipline-based education research; devise POGIL (Process Oriented Guided Inquiry Learning) exercises; make use of an active learning environment; establish students working groups/teams in the classroom; or use backward design; etc.

 - The committee plans to conduct outreach to community college instructors to determine how ASCB can help faculty to support and enhance high-quality cell biology education.